Ultracold Mechanical Quantum Sensor for Tests of New Physics: Limitations on the Measured Populations

-This framework enables parameter sweeps that provide insights into limitations of the presented scheme.
-As can be seen in Fig.~\ref{fig:simulations_all}, the simulations suggest that the measured phonon population is predominantly limited by the thermalization of the qubit to its bath during the protocol, characterized by the qubit relaxation time $T_{\text{1,ge}}$ (Fig.~\ref{fig:simulations_all}a) and the temperature of the qubit bath $T_{\text{qb, bath}}$ (Fig.~\ref{fig:simulations_all}b), and by the qubit dephasing ($T_{{\phi}}$, panel e).
 Other factors such as ef-level decay (panel c) or phonon-qubit iSWAP infidelities (panel d) only increase the measured phonon population marginally compared to the inferred value.
 Given the measured e-level population of the qubit and assuming a thermal distribution, we expect the f-level population to be negligible.
 Because the protocol always takes the ratio of the signal and its reference, any noise or systematic error that affects both quantities equally is canceled out in the extracted mean population.
-This particularly holds for readout infidelities, to which the extracted mean population is insensitive (Fig.~\ref{fig:simulations_all}f), as long as the readout fidelity remains the same for both signal and reference measurements.
+This particularly holds for readout infidelities, to which the extracted mean population is insensitive (Fig.~\ref{fig:simulations_all}(f)), as long as the readout fidelity remains the same for both signal and reference measurements.
 However, improving readout fidelity still helps to increase the signal-to-noise ratio of the measurement process, and thereby accelerates the reduction of measurement variance with averaging.

 Moreover, we notice that the stability of the lifetime and coherence time of phonon and qubit, as well as the qubit frequency, are comparable to what is typically observed in the literature over the course of more than a week (corresponding to the main dataset presented in the main text), see Figure~\ref{fig:1week_stability}.